Gigya-ClientServices/entitlement-report/specification.md

 ## Phase 3

 ### Goal
-Perform database caching and retrieval of archived monthly information for report generation to minimize the number of REST API requests necessary for data that has already been retrieved.
+Perform database caching and retrieval of archived monthly information for report generation to minimize the number of REST API requests necessary for data that has already been retrieved and eliminate overhead by dynamically creating and managing a high-rate limit appKey/Secret

 ### Requirements
+ * Dynamically create AppKey/Secret to be used only for the duration of the job runtime
+ * 3 Cache Tables are necessary
+   * Data regarding the partner information -- Keyed to Partner ID
+   * Data regarding the site summary information -- Keyed to Site ID
+   * Monthy stats for a site -- Keyed to Site ID, month, year
  * Cached data must have an expiration limit
  * Cache should be able to be force expired through the report generation endpoint.
  * Current month should not be cached